 - 2 What causes gaps in front teeth?

 - 3 How to close gaps in teeth

 - 4 How much does a diastema closure cost?

 So, what is diastema?
-The simple definition of a diastema is a gap between two teeth.
-It’s most noticeable with gappy front teeth, but spaces can occur anywhere in the mouth.
+The simple definition of a diastema is a gap between teeth.
+It's most noticeable with gappy front teeth, but gaps between teeth can occur anywhere in the mouth.
 A gap in the lower teeth is called a mandibular diastema whereas a gap in the front two teeth is called a midline or median diastema.

 According to this report in the Journal of the American Dental Association about maxillary midline diastema, between 1.6% and 25.4% of people have a general or midline diastema.
-That’s quite a gap!
-Although the findings are presented in a fairly technical way, it’s worth scrolling through if you want to see some pictures of diastema closure before and after.
+That's quite a gap!
+Although these findings about gaps between teeth are presented in a fairly technical way, it's worth scrolling through if you want to see some pictures of diastema closure before and after.

 Gaps in baby teeth are pretty normal because at this stage the jaw is still growing and the teeth are developing.
 As children grow up, lose their milk teeth, and get their adult teeth, any spaces often close naturally.
 If gaps are left then you can seek advice from a dentist.

 People with spaces between their teeth need to take extra care with their oral health.
 A water flosser can help, making it easier to clean gaps between teeth.

 What causes gaps in front teeth?